mahnoor0618/mahnoor0618/README.md

 I'm Mahnoor, a passionate **Computational Finance** student with a keen interest in **Python programming**.
 I'm dedicated to enhancing my coding skills through hands-on projects and continuous learning.
+Learning how mathematics, finance and programming come together to solve real world financial problems.
+Exploring areas like data analysis, financial modelling and coding.
+Always eager to learn, grow and apply knowledge to real world challenges.

 ## 🛠️ Skills & Technologies